What does a product manager do? A close look at the role & responsibilities

 - Meet with product marketing to prepare a go-to-market strategy for an upcoming launch.

 - Sit down with technical writers to discuss the documentation for an upcoming feature.

 - Meet with the legal team to ensure your upcoming feature passes muster.

-- Monitor KPIs (key performance indicators): Analyze how users are using products and features; track performance of features that recently went live.
+- Monitor KPIs (key performance indicators): Analyze how users are using products and features that recently went live.

-Sometimes, PMs are called mini-CEO’s.
-That may mean a variety of things, but something we think about is making sure the morale of the whole team is strong.
+Sometimes, product managers are called mini-CEOs.
+That may mean a variety of things, but one key piece is ensuring the entire team feels supported, empowered to do their best work, and that morale remains strong.
 Given how many moving parts it takes to release a feature, a great PM chips in where possible.
 Some of these things might include: